openshift-integration/camel-k-example-event-streaming/README.didact.md

 They provide the addresses of the services running on the cluster and can be used to fill in the values on the properties file.

-We start by opening [./config/demo-config.yaml](didact://?commandId=vscode.open&projectFilePath=./config/demo-config.yaml&newWindow=false&completion=Ok.
+We start by opening the file [./config/application.properties](didact://?commandId=vscode.open&projectFilePath=./config/application.properties&newWindow=false&completion=Ok.
 "Edit the config map"){.didact} and editing the parameters.
-The section we need to edit is the data element, named ```application.properties```.
 The content needs to be adjusted to point to the correct addresses of the brokers.
 It should be similar to this:

 ```
 kafka.bootstrap.address=event-streaming-kafka-cluster-kafka-brokers.event-streaming-kafka-cluster:9094